- Country / Conflict-Affected Area: Pakistan

 - Organization: PAIMAN Alumni Trust

-- Expertise: Conflict Prevention, Conflict Resolution, Democracy, Political Participation, and Governance
+- Expertise: Conflict Prevention, Conflict Resolution, Countering Violent Extremism, Democracy, Political Participation, and Governance

-To all her work, Ms. Qadeem brings the knowledge and experience she acquired during her 14 years as a political science teacher at the University of Peshawar, where she also served as assistant director of the Women’s Study Centre.
-She now works across South Asia on women’s political participation and conflict transformation, and developed her own training materials on these themes.
-An innovator and reformer, she helped found the regional South Asia Women’s Peace Forum.
+She brings to her work the knowledge and experience gained during her 14 years as a political science teacher at the University of Peshawar, where she also served as Assistant Director of the Women’s Study Centre.
+She helped found the regional South Asia Women’s Peace Forum and now works across the region on women’s political participation and conflict transformation.

-Ms. Qadeem has published two books, written many articles, and produced documentaries on topics including India-Pakistan relations and women’s (particularly mothers’) experiences with conflict and extremism.
-She holds master’s degrees in international politics as well as gender and development, both from the Institute of Social Sciences in the Netherlands.
+Ms. Qadeem has published two books and holds master’s degrees in international politics as well as gender and development, both from the Institute of Social Sciences in the Netherlands.